6-Phase Ransomware Response Plan: Detect and Recover Fast

 The best platforms combine automation for scale with human intelligence for context.
 Automation catches the volume.
 Analysts verify accuracy and assess severity.

-Not all monitoring platforms offer equal coverage or capability.
-Evaluate solutions against these criteria.
+Not all deep web monitoring services offer the same coverage or capability.
+When evaluating deep web monitoring solutions, measure them against these criteria.

 Freshness matters as much as breadth.
 Stale data has limited value.
 Ask how quickly new leaks appear in the platform after they’re posted to sources.

 Volume without context creates noise.
-Good platforms provide context with each alert: where data appeared, when it was posted, and what source it came from.
+Good platforms tell you where data appeared and when it was posted.

 Low-quality alerts waste analyst time on false positives.
 Ask how they filter duplicates and assess source reliability.